fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 Instead of just breezing through the game as quickly as possible, I've written this walkthrough with the intent of *mostly* sticking to what feels to me like the most natural progression of the story while hitting just about everything there is to do in the game.
 Of course, *Dragon Wars* is a fairly non-linear RPG, so there are lots of places where you can divert from this path or skip entire sections and still win the game.

+Each section is a fairly comprehensive walkthrough of the map and its story, but if you want more details (and complete maps based on decompiling the game's data files), check out the files in the `maps` subdirectory.

 Where I've chosen a slightly odd path, I've inserted a **Game Note** into the walkthrough to explain what we're doing.
 You're definitely taking advantage of foreknowledge of the game in these cases.
 Of course, you're always free to play the game in whatever order you want, and just use my help in whatever city you happen to find yourself in.

 I've included a [Speed Run](README.md#the-speed-run) in the appendices, so if you have high-level characters already and just want to get through the game as fast as possible, check that out.